-Finally, when $(p < \frac{\omega_O}{\omega_D})$, there will be no aggregate savings in O. We have seen that this occurs when a very low value of p makes negative the expected returns on savings.
+Finally, when $(p\omega_D < 1)$, there will be no aggregate savings in O. We have seen that this occurs when a very low p makes the expected returns on savings negative.
 The intuition behind this result is that high uncertainty about the future unincentivates savings, and incentivates permanent migration.